deltastreaminc/dbt-deltastream/README.md

 ```

 These macros leverage DeltaStream's `LIST QUERIES;` and `TERMINATE QUERY <query_id>;` SQL commands to identify and terminate running queries.
 This is useful for cleaning up long-running or stuck jobs during development or operations.
-Using this specific macro is not recommended in production environments as it will stop all queries including those that weren't created by the current user or in dbt.

 ### List All Queries